jspresso/sjs-doc/generated/SJSdocFront.md

 + **extend** : `propertyView`
 + **Inherited properties ** : `parent, ref, name, width, labelBackground, labelFont, labelForeground, labelHorizontalPosition, action, renderedChildProperties, horizontalAlignment, sortable, clientTypes, focusAction, model, validationModel, icon, iconWidth, iconHeight, styleName, description, i18nNameKey, actionMap, secondaryActionMap, readOnly, background, foreground, font, borderType, preferredWidth, preferredHeight, paramSets, class, permId, grantedRoles, booleanWritabilityGates, rolesWritabilityGates, enumWritabilityGates, regexWritabilityGates`
 + **allowed previous element** : `Front, left, right, top, bottom, cell, evenCell, views, repeat, east, west, south, north, center, cells, columns, fields`

+This specialized property view descriptor is used in order to be able to refine the format that is used to parse / format the times.
+You can define the format pattern when defining the corresponding column in a table view or field in a component view.

 <table>
 <caption>timePropertyView properties</caption>
 <colgroup>